tiszalab/varmint/README.md

 **USE CASES:** Small genomes, like viruses or plasmids. `varmint` readily handles multiple segments or contigs from a reference .fasta and .gff.

-This software package likely handle bacterial genomes (1-10 MB in size) without issue, but it hasn't been tested.
+This software package will likely handle bacterial genomes (1-10 MB in size) without issue, but it hasn't been tested.

 ## Quick install with `pip`